rskottap/airoot/README.md

 ---
 ### Troubleshooting ❗

+If CUDA OOM error and reserved but unallocated memory by PyTorch is large try setting `export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True` to avoid fragmentation.

 ❗If issues detecting/using GPU, **ensure PyTorch and CUDA versions are compatible**!
 Otherwise torch might fail to detect the gpu.
 Ensure cuda is installed and setup.
 (Can try running a simple cuda script compiled with nvcc to see if GPU and drivers are working properly)